Woodmill High School

 INFORMATION FOR PARENTS/CARERS

 Bullying situations can be a stressful time for all involved and there are times when young people do not want to discuss it.
-It is worth remembering that if there are changes to your young person’s behaviours, it may be communicating that there is something underlying that is not right.
+It is worth remembering that if there are changes to your young person’s behaviours, they may be communicating that there is something underlying that is not right.

 ADDITIONAL SOURCES OF SUPPORT AND INFORMATION